 These failures involve a range of issues such as poor communication within work teams, and skill-based human errors.
 Routine habits such as lockout tag out systems can easily fall prey to missed steps because people are working on autopilot and forget to check.

+LOTO in safety perspectives lacks the necessary procedures to ensure it goes through a testing phase, which necessitates the change.
 Adopting LOTOTO into your lock-out, tag-out system will take your energy isolation system to a new level and help protect your people from common human errors that trigger serious accidents.

 What Happens When Isolation Procedures Fail

 There are numerous examples of what can go wrong, when a LOTO system procedure fails: